 Because Cozen O’Connor is a global leader in the area of insurance coverage and claims litigation, we are often able to defeat breach of contract assertions at the outset, thereby mitigating any extracontractual claims.
 When appropriate, our attorneys are able to negotiate quick and quiet resolutions to bad faith claims.
 Because they involve questions of honor, duty and essential fairness, these cases are qualitatively different from other coverage disputes.
 Our lawyers are able to create practical frameworks for discussion, incentivize reasonable conduct and mutuality, and find solutions that limit insurer exposure.

 When bad faith and extracontractual disputes must be tried, our attorneys have the proven ability to go to court—and win.
-We regularly and successfully defend major insurers in multi-million bad faith matters in state, federal and appellate courts throughout the U.S. Success is not defined simply by getting a defense verdict, but by winning in way that protects clients’ bottom lines and brands.
+We regularly and successfully defend major insurers in multi-million dollar bad faith matters in state, federal and appellate courts throughout the United States.
+Success is not defined simply by getting a defense verdict, but by winning in way that protects clients’ bottom lines and brands.

 Successfully defend bad faith litigation from inception through trial

 Design strategies to defeat institutional bad faith cases